AlexanderBarthe/CratesAndDropevents_Paper/README.md

 **Explanation:**
 - `dropevents.simultaneous-limit.count`: Sets the maximum number of Dropevents that can take place at the same time.
-- `dropevents.simultaneous-limit.active`: Defines, whether the previous setting is actively applied.
+- `dropevents.simultaneous-limit.active`: Defines, whether the previous setting is applied.
 - `dropevents.normal-players.usable`: Defines, whether non-op players are able to use Dropevent starter items.
-- `dropevents.forbidden-worlds`: A list, where Dropevents cannot be started.
+- `dropevents.forbidden-worlds`: A list of worlds where Dropevents cannot be started.
-- `dropevents.hopper-prevention`: Checks an area, before a Dropevent starts for hoppers which could potentially pick up dropped items and denies the start if it finds any.
+- `dropevents.hopper-prevention`: Checks the area for hoppers before the Dropevent starts; if hoppers are found the start is denied.
-- `dropevents.ops-override-restrictions`: Defines, whether Ops (or players with permission) are able to start Dropevents, even when criteria like player count, dimension, hoppers in area would prevent the start.
+- `dropevents.ops-override-restrictions`: If true, Ops (or players with permission) can override restrictions (player count, dimension, hoppers) and start Dropevents.
-- `dropevents.bossbar-countdown`: Shows a countdown in the countdown phase, when the Dropevent will start.
+- `dropevents.bossbar-countdown`: Shows a bossbar countdown during the pre-start countdown indicating when the Dropevent will start.
-- `dropevents.starter-dragon`: Defines, whether a dying dragon (the animation) spawns, when a Dropevent starts.
+- `dropevents.starter-dragon`: Defines whether a dying dragon (the animation) spawns, when a Dropevent starts.
-- `crates.normal-players.view-lootpool`: Defines, whether normal players can view a Crates loot pool with `/crates loot`.
+- `crates.normal-players.view-lootpool`: Defines whether normal players can view a crate's loot pool with `/crates loot`.
-- `gui.play-sounds`: Defines, whether gui items play a sound when clicked.
+- `gui.play-sounds`: Defines whether gui items play a sound when clicked.

 Note that there are different data types, such as Numbers, True/False values, Lists and so on.
 If you try to change a setting to a false data type, for example `dropevents.simultaneous-limit.count` to `abc` this will get rejected with the message `Mismatched data types`.

-If you edit a List, the value you type in will either be removed, if already present in the list, or added to the list, if absent.
+Editing a list toggles the entered value: if it exists it will be removed; if it doesn't it will be added.

 ## Replacement codes

-Some chat messages and commands are subject to 'replacement codes', which means you can inject data at a placeholder.
+Some chat messages and commands are subject to 'replacement codes' - placeholders that get replaced with dynamic data.

 ### Chat messages: